pip-services/pip-services-docs/content/en/getting_started/recipes/mongodb_persistence/_index.md

 ### Introduction

 In our previous tutorials, we took a look at in-memory and file persistence component implementations.
-Another frequent choice of persistence is Pip.Service’s MongoDb persistence.
+Another frequent choice of persistence is Pip.Service's MongoDb persistence.
 This persistence stores data in MongoDB - a popular document-oriented database.
 The most basic implementation of this component is the MongoDbPersistence class defined in the **MongoDb module**.
 It is capable of storing a collection of documents, opening and closing connections, and performing a few simple CRUD operations.

 ### MongoDBPersistence